Azerbaijan–Cuba relations: High-level visits

-On September 19, 2005, within the framework of the 60th session of the UN General Assembly, there was a meeting held between the Minister of Foreign Affairs of Azerbaijan, Elmar Mammadyarov, and the Minister of Foreign Affairs of Cuba, Fernando Rog.
-On September 28–30, 2006, Mammadyarov paid an official visit to Cuba, and on February 8, 2011, the Foreign Minister Bruno Rodríguez Parrilla paid an official visit to Azerbaijan.
+On September 19, 2005, Azerbaijan Foreign Minister Elmar Mammadyarov, and Cuban Foreign Minister Fernando Rog during the framework of the 60th session of the UN General Assembly.
+On September 28–30, 2006, Mammadyarov paid an official visit to Cuba, and on February 8, 2011, Cuban Foreign Minister Bruno Rodríguez Parrilla paid an official visit to Azerbaijan.
 In October 2019, Cuban President Miguel Diaz-Canel paid an official visit to Azerbaijan to participate in the XVIII summit of the Non-Aligned Movement held in Baku.

 Inter-parliamentary relations

 The Azerbaijani-Cuban inter-parliamentary working group operates in the Milli Majlis of Azerbaijan.
 The Cuban-Azerbaijani inter-parliamentary working group operates in the National Assembly (Parliament) of Cuba.
 The team leader is Elbis Perez Olivera.
 Ten documents have been signed between Azerbaijan and Cuba.
 The first session of the Cuba-Azerbaijan intergovernmental Commission was held in November 2007 in Havana.
 The second meeting of the intergovernmental Commission was held in November of the following year.